-M.2-H_2 OPROM (Not available on X11SCL-LN4F)
+M.2-H_2 OPROM

 Use this feature to select which firmware type to be loaded for the add-on card in this slot.
 The options are Disabled, Legacy, and EFI.

 Onboard LAN Option ROM Type

 Use this feature to select which firmware type to be loaded for onboard LAN ports.
 The options are Legacy and EFI.